 Our condensed consolidated financial statements are prepared in accordance with GAAP.
-The preparation of our condensed consolidated financial statements requires us to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and the disclosure of contingent assets and liabilities in our condensed consolidated financial statements and accompanying notes.
-The most significant estimates in our condensed consolidated financial statements relate to the clinical trials and research and development expenses.
+The preparation of our condensed consolidated financial statements requires us to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and the disclosure for these items in our condensed consolidated financial statements and accompanying notes.
+The most significant estimates in our condensed consolidated financial statements relate to the fair value of equity issuances and awards, clinical trial and research and development expenses.
 Although these estimates are based on our knowledge of current events and actions we may undertake in the future, actual results may ultimately differ materially from these estimates and assumptions.
-Though the impact of the COVID-19 pandemic to our business and operating results presents additional uncertainty, we continue to use the best information available to us in our critical accounting estimates.